-This means more than 40 work-days per year lost, for every person in your team (ignoring holidays, that’s 2 months’ work!).
+This means that more than 40 work days per year are lost for every person in your team (ignoring holidays, that’s 2 months’ work!).

-And it’s possible your team is already experiencing social loafing and, even though they turn up for five days, they only do the equivalent of a four day week!
-It’s hard to spot it of course (they may not even notice it themselves) but the result is profound…
+It’s possible your team is already experiencing social loafing, doing only the equivalent of a four-day week, even though they turn up for five!
+It’s hard to spot it, of course (they may not even notice it themselves), but the result is profound…

 As the saying goes: “’Tis easy to expand the work to fill the time”

-What could you do with 40 more person days (per person) this next 12 months?
+What could you do with 40 more work days (per person) this next 12 months?
 And at no extra cost!